 SÄNTIS OF SWITZERLAND: ALPINE MALT WHISKY

-We're very fond of these distinguished malts from Appenzell in eastern Switzerland.
+We're very fond of the distinguished malts from Säntis hailing from Appenzell in eastern Switzerland.
 Brewed at Locher Brewery since 1886, from high-protein brewers malts, the wash is distilled through a sophisticated Arnold-Holstein still, creating an extremely pure, single-malt spirit.

 In this way Säntis brews a similar wash to those of our local Tasmanian distilleries, imprinting a highly singular aesthetic through their precise distilling technique.
 Then the magic of the ageing happens, and these elegant malts truly begin to take shape.